 Think your hometown is extra-special?
 Enjoy meeting new people?
-Whether you love its history, delicious local foods or scenic sites, share it with others — and make money — as a tour guide!
-And now that it’s summer, it’s the perfect time to start!
-Here's how:
+Whether you love its history, delicious local foods, or scenic sites, you can share it with others — and make good money — as a tour guide.
+And with the gorgeous late-summer and early-fall weather we're set to enjoy, this part of the year is a perfect time to start.
+Here's how to go about it.

-Get started.
-With summer travel in full swing, people are flocking all over — and they’re willing to shell out anywhere from $40 to $50 an hour to find out what makes your town really tick.
+With late summer and fall travel in full swing, people are flocking all over — and they’re willing to shell out anywhere from $40 to $50 an hour to find out what makes your town really tick.
 Sites like ToursByLocals.com and Vayable.com make it easier than ever to connect with visitors looking for an authentic local experience — just log on and apply.
 And don’t worry if you haven’t led a tour before: “Enthusiastic novices are encouraged to apply,” says Sara Cooke of ToursByLocals.
 After all, you can offer that down-home touch many tourists crave.
 (Do you know the baristas in town by name?
 Have insider access to homes or gardens?
 Have a friend who whips up local specialties?
 Know the spot with the absolute best view?)
 What's more, the sites offer resources, training and other support.

-Draw in visitors.
 “Having a strong background or expertise in a particular subject is a great way to stand out — especially if it adds to a sort of ‘insider knowledge,’” says Cooke.
 “For example, Pat in Yosemite Park is a photographer as well as a guide, so he’s able to help his guests get great photos while they explore the park with him.”
 Also smart: Customize your tour.
 “Our New Orleans guide sends a survey to every person who requests a tour,” says Cooke.
 “The survey asks questions that gauge a traveler’s interest in museums, food, history, music, shopping and so on, and that allows for a personalized experience.”

-Aim for unforgettable.
 “What makes a tour most memorable for tourists are the little details — not seeing the Empire State Building or the St. Louis Arch but the short stroll they took through the neighborhood where the guide grew up and how they shared a coffee and pastry at the guide’s favorite shop, overlooking a park,” says Cooke.
 “This provides the authentic ‘insider’ experience so many people seek when they travel!”